 What kind of follow-up did you do with the people who participated in your program?

-We had each family who attended check in using a QR code that they could scan on their phone.
-We asked for their names and email addresses.
-We now have those families on our email list and will be inviting them to future events.
+For follow-up, we had each family who attended check in using a QR code that they could scan on their phone.
+There, we asked for their names and email addresses so we could get them on our email list to invite them to future events.
 We’ve already had two kids who had never been to our church prior to VBS come to our kids’ ministry since we reopened in person in September!

 Is there anything that you plan to change if you repeat this VBS program in the future?

-We’d definitely spend more time preparing and planning!
+To be sure, we would definitely spend more time preparing and planning!
 Because of COVID-19, our prep time was very rushed.
 I would have liked more time to promote and ask families to sign up.
-I believe we could have hosted up to 20 sites with two crews if we would have had more time.
+If we had more time, I believe we could have hosted up to 20 sites with two crews if we would have had more time.

 If we do this again next summer, I’d like to make the program more interactive.
 We really didn’t know how comfortable our families were going to be because of COVID-19, so we designed everything to be hands-off and touch-free.
-If we did it again next summer, I’d like to add in some games and more on-site crowd interaction.
+I would also like to add in some games and more on-site crowd interaction.

 If you have any other information or details about your program that would be helpful for other leaders, please feel free to share them!

-I got the idea for VBS Under the Stars from a post I saw on a kidmin-related Facebook page.
+The idea was started from a post I saw on a kidmin-related Facebook page.
 The church that posted was allowing families to borrow a projector and screen and giving them a video lesson they could show to their neighbors.
 At the time, we were discussing the possibility of doing a virtual VBS, but as soon as I saw that, I sent a text to our NextGen Pastor and from there, the idea just took off.